 Urban planning is a formal and deliberate approach to managing and influencing the growth and development of communities.
 Urban planners design and facilitate the development of livable communities in both small and large urban areas.

-Communities are constantly changing through development and population growth, instead of reacting to these changes, communities are choosing to control their own fate through planning.
-That’s where you come in.
-As an urban planner, you can help communities chart their future growth by helping them prepare socioeconomic and physical design plans.
-These plans take into consideration the needs of community residents, and through those plans, communities are able to enhance their quality of life, preserve the physical and natural environment, and promote economic growth.
+Communities are constantly changing through development and population growth.
+Rather than reacting to these changes, most communities choose to control their own fate through planning.
+As an urban planner, you can help communities chart their future growth by helping them prepare socio-economic and physical design plans.
+These plans take into consideration the felt needs of community residents and through them communities are able to preserve and enhance their quality of life, preserve the physical and natural environment, and promote economic growth.

 Copyright © 2017 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241